 The squash will soften as it sits in the fridge.
 You will find the texture is different but the flavor is still really good.

-Reheat leftovers in the microwave or cover with aluminum foil and heat in oven until it is fully warmed.
+Reheat leftovers in the microwave or cover with aluminum foil and heat in the oven until it is fully warmed.

 Variations To Recipe